-- 5. In the process of closing transaction accounts: - a)
+- 5. The process of closing transaction accounts: - a)

-- with bankruptcy proceedings instituted, or instituted and closed simultaneously - with bankruptcy proceedings instituted and receivables not migrated to the Workout - the fee for account closing and costs for cancelling the RBA services are charged and written off.
+- , with bankruptcy proceedings instituted, or instituted and closed simultaneously - with bankruptcy proceedings instituted and receivables not migrated to the Workout - the fee for account closing and costs for cancelling the RBA services are charged and written off. - b) - that were removed from the court register of companies or small businesses

-b)

-- that were removed from the court register of companies or small businesses - due to urgent closing of the respective account under any legal act, or due to breach of agreement the fee for account closing and costs for cancelling the RBA services are charged if at the moment of closing the funds are not sufficient to settle the fees.
+- due to urgent closing of the respective account under any legal act, or due to breach of agreement the fee for account closing and costs for cancelling the RBA services are charged if at the moment of closing the funds are not sufficient to settle the fees.
 Otherwise, the computed fees are written off.

-Other outstanding claims for fees and interests from transaction accounts are written off, irrespective of their amounts.
+Other outstanding claims for fees and interests from transaction accounts are written off if there are no sufficient assets to settle the outstanding claims, irrespective of their amounts.

 Any potential positive balance in an account is transferred to specific accounts.
 Any funds in an account at closing will be paid by the Bank pursuant to a subsequent request of the respective authorised person.

-- 6. In the process of closing transaction accounts of business entities due to account inactivity for over a year, in keeping with the provisions of the Frame Agreement and which accounts are not the subject matter of write-off in the course of the Annual inventory procedure, if the business entity has not responded to a written notification from the Bank, the remaining amount owed of up to HRK 75.00 / any balance in the account can be credited to Bank's revenues or written off, and the account closing fee is not charged. - II.
+- 6. In the process of closing transaction accounts of business entities due to account inactivity for over a year, in keeping with the provisions of the Frame Agreement and which accounts are not the subject matter of write-off in the course of the Annual inventory procedure, if the business entity has not responded to a written notification from the Bank, the remaining amount owed of up to HRK 75.00 / / any balance in the account up to HRK 150.00 can be credited to Bank's revenues or written off, and the account closing fee is not charged. - 7.
+In the process of closing transaction accounts of business entities at the Bank's request in the event of outstanding overdue debts towards the Bank, such debts are written off and the transaction account is closed.
+If a transaction account cannot be closed due to the provision of the Funds Enforcement Act, such claims are written off and no new fees are calculated and charged. - II.
 Liabilities and receivables from savings accounts, savings deposits and transaction accounts of private individuals